I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 1. Hono + MCP Server (packages/server/src/index.ts)

-We have both REST API and MCP endpoint coexisting in the Hono app.
-This combines Hono's AWS Lambda adapter with @hono/mcp.
+Co-locate REST API and MCP endpoint in a Hono app.
+It combines Hono's AWS Lambda adapter and @hono/mcp.

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L1-L77

-Gotcha: Can't read HTML files in Lambda environment
+Pitfall: HTML files can't be read in Lambda environment

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/html.d.ts#L1-L5